mila-iqia/mila-docs/docs/examples/frameworks/jax_setup/README.rst

    +# should not install any more packages using `conda install` +# pip install --upgrade "jax[cuda11_pip]" \
    +#    -f https://storage.googleapis.com/jax-releases/jax_cuda_releases.html
+   +
     # Activate the environment:
+   -# NOTE: Use the `make_env.sh` script to create the environment if you haven't already.
    -conda activate pytorch
    +conda activate jax_ex